Gabaldonlab/meTAline/README.md

 [![DOI](https://zenodo.org/badge/431438117.svg)](https://zenodo.org/badge/latestdoi/431438117)
 *Paper in preparation.*

-# MeTAline: a snakemake pipeline for the study of metagenomes
+# MeTAline: a snakemake pipeline for the study of metagenomes <a id="metaline" />

 MeTAline, is a snakemake pipeline for metagenomics analysis.
 MeTAline, facilitates an efficient workflow to preprocess short reads metagenomics data: from read trimming and filtering, through host read subtraction to taxonomic classification using both k-mer and gene marker-based approaches, and functional profiling of the samples.